TheOpponent/mr-otcs/README.md

 # Mr. OTCS
 A script to play a list of video files in a continuous loop and produce schedules based on upcoming videos in the playlist.
 Requires Python 3.7 or later.

-See the [wiki](https://github.com/TheOpponent/mr-otcs/wiki) for installation instructions on Raspberry Pi and Windows.
+See the [wiki](https://github.com/TheOpponent/mr-otcs/wiki) for installation instructions on Raspberry Pi.

 The playlist is either a Python list or a text file with filenames:
 ```